ritaeperjesi/diploma/diary.md

 ### 2023.01.07.
 I finished writing the introduction pages and the first chapter about introductions.
 I`ve sent it to Rachel and Domi to get feedback.
 I`m not fully sure if the exercises sound too random after each other, or it is understandable that I`m building them up with a logic.
 I try to have a good rhytm of drawing, writing text, involving others, give artistic inspiration and add creative exercises.
 Maybe in the bigger picture it will be understood as less random.
+I also started a document for digital interactions.
+What to teach for RG and what discord questions can be asked to make the discussion go.